djalilsel/Adsproject/README.md

-# Asd project
+# ASD project

-This is the first asd(algorithmique et structure de données) project.
+This is the first ASD (algorithmique et structure de données) project.

-This project is a game that does this and this and this.
+This project is a mini social network.

-It's due to 01/01/2023.
+It's due to 11:59pm 29/12/2022.

-The group members are:
+Group members:
 1-SELAMNIA Abd eldjalil.
 2-BOUGANDOURA Sadjed.
 3-DJOUAL Yahia.